Up a tree…

 - I knew for a fact that the owner and dog had left because the second time I had passed that trail head, their vehicle was no longer there.

 I didn’t do it on purpose.
 But when I thought about it, in a way it was fitting.
-Another dog owner had made the same choice she had – take a dog on this trail, and to take it off leash without being able to recall it back.
-The consequence of this other dog owner’s decision was that now she had to wonder whether there was some loose dog up ahead that was going to make her ride a little less pleasant, something I had also experienced as a result of her action.
+Another dog owner had made the same choice she had – take a dog on this trail, and take it off leash without being able to recall it back.
+The consequence of this other dog owner’s decision was that now she had to wonder whether there was some loose dog up ahead that was going to make her bike ride a little less pleasant, something I had also experienced as a result of her action.

 PS – I wasn’t kidding about the blood on my feet.
 Here’s a sampling of what one foot looked like at the end of the run.
 I tried slapping some band aids (and socks) on everything and running 48 hours later and managed to shuffle my way through a very painful 2.2 miles.
 Today 4 days after this run, I STILL can’t wear shoes without a lot of pain and running is a no go.
 SO FRUSTERATING.
 I should be able to just will some silly little blisters away with sheer force of “want to run” right?
 I’m so not amused.
 Past Mel should have made better life choices for the happiness of Future Mel.